bwfiq/cm3035-awd-elearning/README.md

 # TODO

-- Initialise a Django application
+- [ ] Initialise a Django application
-- Dockerise it
+- [ ] Dockerise it
+- [ ] Implement github actions for testing and building
+- [ ] Deploymentation
 - Rest of the horse